 Schedule A Tour

-In an effort to ease the scheduling process, please contact Joslyn Elliott to schedule a school tour or click here to fill out our online application Once we receive your request and check our schedule for availability, we will contact you via your preferred method of contact to confirm your request.
+In an effort to ease the scheduling process, please contact Katy Thompson to schedule a school tour or click here to fill out our online application.
+Once we receive your request and check our schedule for availability, we will contact you via your preferred method of contact to confirm your request.

 School tours are scheduled on a first come, first served basis.
 To increase the possibility of getting the date and time you want, please schedule as soon as possible.
 When scheduling we ask you do so at least 2-3 weeks prior to your desired tour date and time.

-For answers to questions you do not find here, contact Joslyn Elliott, Associate Director of Children's Education, at (260) 422-6467 ext.
-319 or email@example.com.
+For answers to questions you do not find here, contact Katy Thompson, Children's Education Associate, at (260) 422-6467 or email@example.com.